in

 Contraindications

-Certain medical conditions may prevent the recommendation of probiotics.
-Individuals with immune system issues, such as those undergoing cancer treatment or with HIV/AIDS, should be cautious due to the risk of infections from probiotic bacteria, particularly yeast.
-Patients with severe lactose intolerance should also be careful, as some probiotic foods contain lactic acid.
-Research indicates that patients on antibiotics may have reduced viability of probiotics, limiting their beneficial effects.
+Some medical conditions may mean probiotics are not recommended.
+People with immune system issues, like those with cancer or HIV/AIDS, should be cautious.
+They might be at risk for infections from probiotic bacteria, like yeast.
+Those with severe lactose intolerance should also be careful, as some probiotic foods contain lactic acid.

 Incorporating Probiotics into Your Nutrition